 • Groups of 9 or more will be allowed 2 tour guides.

-As a tour guide and with personal experience, managing a group of 8 people is very challenging; if we have travelers of different ages and speeds, it will become complicated for 1 person to lead the group.
+As a tour guide and my personal experience, managing a group of 8 people alone is very challenging; if we have travelers of different ages and speeds, it will become complicated for 1 person to lead the group.

-When organizing a group tour is difficult to know how many people will be on a specific date.
+When organizing a group tour, it is difficult to know how many people will be on a specific date.
 However, we will always aim to get the maximum to have 2 tour guides.

 What equipment can I rent from TreXperience?

-The prices are in USD for the whole trip.
-We provide a foam mattress; the air mattress is optional if you want more comfort.
+The prices are in USD and for the whole tour.
+We provide a foam sleeping pad for the Inca Trail tour; the air mattress is optional if you want more comfort.

-The total distance of the Inca Trail is 26 miles or 42 km long.
+The total distance of the Classicn-long Inca Trail is 26 miles or 42 km long.
 The average person takes about 4 days to complete the entire trail, but if you're not used to hiking, you may want to give yourself an extra day or two.
-A Short Inca Trail option is also available if you don't have the time for an entire hike.
+The Short Inca Trail is also a great option if you don't have the time for an entire hike; this short version covers a 13km hike or 8 miles.

 How high is the Classic Inca Trail?